AshishSinha5/AshisSInha5.github.io/_posts/2023-07-13-huberLLM-Retrieval-Augmented-LLM-for-Huberman-Podcast.md

 ## Data Transformation

 After loading the documents we may want to transform them to better suit our needs.
-The most obvious transformation is to split large documents to smaller ones to fit into model's context window.
+The most obvious transformation is to split large documents to smaller ones to fit into the model's context window.

 Langchain has the capability to split documents using various strategies -
 - Split by character